conanbatt/OpenKaya/README.markdown

 This modules have been opened and are ready to be forked:

 * Rating System
+* Score estimator
-* Game Scoring
+* Game Scoring (Chinese rules missing )
-* Tournament & League systems
+* Tournament & League systems (League systems missing)
-* Time System
+* Time System (Byo-yomi, canadian, hourglass and Bronstein)

 # Rating System